 Heroes’ Square | Visit Budapest in 2 Days

-After an amazing breakfast at the glamorous New York Cafè, you will start your second day in Budapest visiting Heroes’ Square.
+After an amazing breakfast at the glamorous New York Cafè, you will start your second day in Budapest by visiting Heroes’ Square.
 The beautiful space is one of the major squares in Budapest, welcoming locals in many special moments during the year.

 The square is located close to Szechenyi Thermal Bath and Vajdahunyad Castle, which are your next stops on this plan of two days in Budapest.
-That incredible sightseeings of Budapest are all included in the city park, the Városliget.
+The incredible sightseeings of Budapest are all included in the city park, the Városliget.

 On the left side of the square, you will find the statue of the great Kings of Hungary.
 This iconic Hungarian Square has hosted some of the most important political events of the Country, marking the memory and the tradition of the people of this nation.